-Activity Timeframe Assessment of applications 10 weeks Announcement of outcomes of selection process December 2019 Negotiations and award of grant agreements 30 days Notification to unsuccessful applicants December 2019 Earliest start date of grant activity From the date of the letter of offer End date of grant commitment Up to three years after the start date
+Activity Timeframe Assessment of applications 10 weeks Announcement of outcomes of selection process June 2020 Negotiations and award of grant agreements 30 days Notification to unsuccessful applicants June 2020 Earliest start date of grant activity From the date of the letter of offer End date of grant commitment Up to three years after the start date

-8 The grant selection process
+8. The grant selection process

 We first review your application against the eligibility criteria.
-If eligible, we will then assess it against the merit criteria.
-Only eligible applications will proceed to the merit assessment stage.
-If your application is substantially the same as a previous unsuccessful application, we may refuse to accept it for merit assessment.
+If eligible, we will then assess it against the assessment criteria.
+Only eligible applications will proceed to the assessment stage.
+If your application is substantially the same as a previous unsuccessful application, we may refuse to accept it for assessment.

-We refer your application to the Cooperative Research Centres Advisory Committee, an independent committee of experts that reports to Innovation and Science Australia, an independent statutory board.
+We refer your application to the Cooperative Research Centres Advisory Committee, an independent and diverse committee of experts that reports to Innovation and Science Australia, an independent statutory board.
 You can find details on the current composition of Innovation and Science Australia and its committees including the Cooperative Research Centres Advisory Committee on industry.gov.au.
-The committee may also seek additional advice from independent technical experts, including Industry Growth Centres.
+The committee may also seek additional advice from independent technical experts, including relevant Commonwealth departments, agencies and Industry Growth Centres.

-The committee will assess your application against the merit criteria and compare it to other eligible applications in a funding round before recommending which projects to fund.
+The committee will assess your application against the assessment criteria and compare it to other eligible applications in a funding round before recommending which projects to fund.

 We may appoint a probity advisor.
-The probity advisor ensures that all applications are assessed fairly and in accordance with the arrangements set out in these grant opportunity guidelines and that relevant conflict of interest procedures are followed.
+The probity advisor ensures all applications are assessed fairly and in accordance with the arrangements set out in these grant opportunity guidelines and relevant conflict of interest procedures are followed.